rbellido-ut/learn2py/README.md

-learnpy is a repository for all the code I work with as I learn Python from Google's Python Class here: http://code.google.com/edu/languages/google-python-class/set-up.html
+<emph>learnpy</emph> is a repository for all the code I work with as I learn Python from Google's Python Class here:
+http://code.google.com/edu/languages/google-python-class/set-up.html